rxue/learning-dirary/git/README.md

 `1.8.x`       | `(HEAD, origin/master, origin/HEAD, master)`
 `2.7.x`+      | `(HEAD -> master, origin/master, origin/HEAD)`

-##### Show logs in a pretty oneline graph with default colors and local date:
+##### Show logs in a pretty oneline graph with default colors and a defined date format:
+``%cd` will get the date format from `--date`.
+For instance, the `--date=local` is very readable with year and local time:

 `git log --all --oneline --graph --date=local --pretty=format:'%C(auto) %h%d [%an/%cd] %s'`

-With Human-readable date format:
+With Human-readable date format in the following:

 `git log --all --oneline --graph --date=human --pretty=format:'%C(auto) %h%d [%an/%cd] %s'`